kyverno/website/content/en/docs/Writing policies/match-exclude.md

 The following resource filters can be specified under an `any` or `all` clause.

-* `resources`: select resources by names, namespaces, kinds, label selectors, annotations, and namespace selectors.
+* `resources`: select resources by names, namespaces, kinds, , operations, label selectors, annotations, and namespace selectors.
 * `subjects`: select users, user groups, and service accounts
 * `roles`: select namespaced roles
 * `clusterRoles`: select cluster wide roles